 Be prepared.
-Be ready to give your provider the information that he or she needs-even to the point of writing down your questions or symptoms in advance of each visit.
+Be ready to give your provider the information that they need-even to the point of writing down your questions or symptoms in advance of each visit.
 In addition to ensuring that your concerns are addressed efficiently (and you don't forget something important), this makes the best use of everyone's time.
 Because physicians and facilities typically charge based on the time and complexity of a visit, this is even more important if you have a high-deductible health plan where you shoulder more of the up-front costs.

 Ask the hard questions.
 Make sure you get a clear description of any diagnosis and the doctor's proposed plan of care, free of confusing jargon.
 Ask about the benefits and risks of any procedures and know what outcomes you can expect.
 See if any alternative treatments are available and compare the cost and outcomes of those choices too.
 For example, would an outpatient procedure be a safe, effective, and lower-cost alternative to an overnight stay in a hospital?
 Would an X-ray be as good as an MRI for the situation?
 Again, if you're paying a larger portion of the costs yourself with a high-deductible plan, these decisions can have an immediate effect on your wallet.
 Know what you're paying for.
 What are the charges, fees, and out-of-pocket costs you should expect for the recommended treatment plan?
 Are there any factors you should know about that could cause the anticipated expenses to increase?
-Remember, along with your patient privacy rights, you have the right to know as much as you can about the medical services being recommended, and their costs.
+Remember, along with your patient privacy rights, you have the right to know as much as you can about the medical services being recommended and their costs.

 Being a good health care "shopper" may also help you lower your out-of-pocket costs for prescription drugs.
-Even with improved Part D insurance plans, prescriptions can cost thousands of dollars a year if you're treating a chronic condition.8 So check with your doctor or pharmacist to see if there are safe, efficient, and lowercost alternatives to any brand-name drugs you're using.
+So check with your doctor or pharmacist to see if there are safe, efficient, and lower-cost alternatives to any brandname drugs you're using.
 Also, don't assume that your health plan's distributor offers the best price.
 Check to see if your plan has a mail order option, which is often more cost effective and typically provides up to three months' worth of medication at a given time.